 The restaurants in Nacpan are cheap

-You won’t have the variety that El Nido offers but there’s enough to keep you satisfied for a few days.
+You won’t have the variety that El Nido offers (especially if you’re looking for new food to try in the Philippines) but there’s enough to keep you satisfied for a few days.
 There are a couple of different restaurants along the beach (our favourite was Ruby’s) that have a mixed menu and serve beers and fruit shakes.

 So if that’s not enough to convince you, here are a couple of our favourite shots of Nacpan that will have you packing your bags ASAP.